Automattic/page-optimize/readme.txt

 == Changelog ==

+= 0.4.4 =
-- Don't queue the cache cleaning WP Cron job if we aren't caching.
+* Don't queue the cache cleaning WP Cron job if we aren't caching.
+* Cleanup cache if we turned caching off or directory changed.